apache/felix/README.md

 This is done through the following property:

-* `org.apache.felix.configadmin.plugin.substitution.dir`: specify the directory where the Kubernetes secrets are mounted.
+* `org.apache.felix.configadmin.plugin.interpolation.dir`: specify the directory where the Kubernetes secrets are mounted.

 The property can be provided as an OSGi Framework property or alternatively as a Java System Property.